hhkaos/hhkaos.github.io/docs/developers/educational-developers-channels.md

 ### Accepting contributions

 **Guest blogging** is the practice of writing and publishing an original blog post on a third-party website.
-Here a list of channels you can use:
+Here is a list of channels you can use:

 - [Postman Guest blogger program](https://www.postman.com/postman-contributor-guest-blogger/): API platform for building and using APIs.
 - [TheNextWeb contributor program](https://thenextweb.com/news/everything-you-need-to-know-about-the-tnw-contributor-program): We inform, inspire, and connect people who love tech.